Urthen/Fritbot_Python/README.md

 Installation & Setup
 --------------------

+Prerequisites: Before starting, you should have installed virtualenv and virtualenvwrapper with `pip install virtualenv virtualenvwrapper` if you don't have them already.
+Additionally, you should install mongodb as platform appropriate.

 1. Fork this repo so you can make your own changes / additions.
 2. Checkout _your_ repo to your local machine.
-3. You will need to install twisted with `pip install twisted`. (install pip if neccesary as platform-appropriate)
+3. Make a virtual environment for fritbot with `mkvirtualenv fb`.
+You can leave this virtual environment with `deactivate` and get back in later with `workon fb`.
+Read the virtualenvwrapper documentation for more info.
-4. Install pyOpenSSL with `pip install pyOpenSSL`
+4. Install requirements with `pip install -r requirements.txt`
-5. Install mongodb as platform-appropriate, if not already installed.
-6. Run mongodb with `./go-mongo.sh` if you don't already have some way to start mongo.
+5. Run mongodb with `./go-mongo.sh` if you don't already have some way to start mongo.
 This script will create a logs directory and output all logs there.
-7. You will need to copy the sample config and name it `config.py`.
+6. You will need to copy the sample config and name it `config.py`.
 You will need to edit, at minimum, the Jabber settings (assuming you are using Jabber).
 You will likely also want to edit the enabled modules.
-8. Run the bot with `twistd -ny jabberbot.tac` to start in daemonzied mode: All output will be logged to the console, useful for debugging.
+7. Run the bot with `twistd -ny jabberbot.tac` to start in daemonzied mode: All output will be logged to the console, useful for debugging.
 Press ctrl-c to exit.
-9. If you would like to run a more permanent instance, run the bot with `-y` instead of `-ny`.
+8. If you would like to run a more permanent instance, run the bot with `-y` instead of `-ny`.
 Output will be logged to file and the bot must be shut down via a shutdown command from chat or kill command from the console.

 Creating a module
 -----------------